 Do our values and culture align?
 Every franchise organization has a set of values it operates under.
 Companies also have a unique culture, and you have yours.
 Do they match up well?
 Will you struggle to act in accordance with the franchisor's values?
 Will you be working with like-minded people?

 Do you help with financing?
 Does the franchisor provide help obtaining financing?
 Can they recommend preferred lenders?
 Is the company on the SBA Registry?
 Where have their current franchisees found capital to start up and grow?

 Are you offering any financial incentives or deals?
 Many franchisors offer veterans, minorities, and women discounts on the franchise fee and/or reduced royalties to help the business get off the ground.
 Franchisors also will offer deals on specific geographic areas they're interested in expanding into.
-And in response to the economic crunch, an increasing number of franchisors are offering limited-time deals that include no franchise fee or royalties for 6 to 24 months, discounts on additional units, and even money-back guarantees (read the small print!).
+During the Great Recession, many franchisors offered limited-time deals that included no franchise fee or royalties for 6 to 24 months, discounts on additional units, and even money-back guarantees.
+(But read the small print!).

 How do you resolve disagreements or disputes?
 Does the franchisor call in their lawyers and pull out the Franchise Agreement, or say, "Let's sit down and work this out together?"
 Does the brand have a history of franchisee lawsuits?
 Misunderstandings and disagreements are bound to arise.
 How the franchisor handles them is a good indicator of how much (or how little) they value a good relationship with their franchisees.

 Is there a Franchise Advisory Committee (FAC)?
 This is a group of franchisees who represent the interests of the franchisees.
 Good franchisors welcome input from these groups and work with them to keep the franchisor-franchisee relationship working the best it can for both sides.